iterorganization/IMAS-ParaView/docs/source/training_jintrac.rst

 .. |ico3| image:: images/training/colorbar.png

 #.
 Select the 1D Profiles Reader and apply the following filter: *Filters > IMAS Tools > 1D Profiles Mapper*.
 #.
-In the pop-up window, we must select which source contain the psi grid and which contains the 1D profile.
+In the pop-up window, we must select which source contains the psi grid and which contains the 1D profile.
 So select the 2D Profiles Reader for the psi grid, and the 1D Profiles Reader for the 1D profile.
 Press ``OK`` to confirm the selection.
 #.
 Select ``Apply`` to apply the 1D Profiles Mapper filter.
 #.
 Select the ``Electrons Temperature`` in the ``Select 1D Profiles`` selection box.
 You will now see the 1D profile mapped onto a 2D grid.
 #.
 Values outside the valid psi range are colored yellow by default, but we can make them transparent instead.
 To do this, select ``Edit`` under the Coloring section and set the ``Nan Opacity`` to 0.
 You should now see that the 1D profile is mapped within the edge profiles of the GGD Reader.
 #.
 The data sets now have separate color bar ranges, so we can manually set these to the same range.
-For this, select the 1D Profiles Mapper filter and select the rescale to custom data range: |ico2|.
+For this, select the 1D Profiles Mapper filter and select the **rescale to custom data range** button: |ico2|.
 Set the range from 0 to 25000.
 #.
-Repeat previous step for the GGD Reader, and remove the visibility of one of the colorbars, using the following button: |ico3|.
+Repeat the previous step for the GGD Reader, and remove the visibility of one of the colorbars, using the following button: |ico3|.

 .. figure:: images/training/jintrac_mapper.png